-- The total reported rod catch (retained and released) of wild salmon and grilse for 2014 is 45,175.
-Total reported rod catch in 2010 was the highest on record.
-The reported catch has dropped in each subsequent year and in 2014 was the second lowest on record, 53% of the previous 5-year average
+The total reported rod catch (retained and released) of wild salmon and grilse for 2015 is 54,969.
+Total reported catch has increased over the return for 2014.
+It is still nevertheless 69% of the previous 5-year average.

-- Catch and effort for both fixed engine and net & coble fisheries remain at historically low levels.
-Reported catch in each fishery was 13,343 and 4,435 respectively; 5% and 2% of the maximum reported in the respective time series.
-Fishing effort in these fisheries was 203.5 trap months and 55 crew months; the fifth lowest and lowest, respectively, since records began in 1952.
+Catch and effort for both fixed engine and net & coble fisheries remain at historically low levels.
+Reported catch in each fishery was 10,349 and 3,234; 4% and 1% of the maximum reported in the respective time series.
+Fishing effort in these fisheries was 127 trap months and 57 crew months; the lowest and second lowest, respectively, since records began in 1952.

-- Salmon and grilse of farmed origin represented 0.1% of the total catch in 2014.
-Their distribution was highly uneven, the North West region accounting for 77% of those reported.
+Salmon and grilse of farmed origin represented 0.1% of the total catch in 2015.
+Their distribution was highly uneven, the north and west coast mainland accounting for 94% of reports.

 These statistics are part of a time series which began in 1952 and are collected and collated by Marine Scotland Science.